 The course introduces students to the basic tools used by investment professionals.
 It deals with different kinds of securities, their pricing, and methods to optimize a choice of an investment portfolio.
-A one-unit written research project and its oral presentation is a required part of the course.
-(4 units) Prerequisite: BA 241 or BA 360
+(3 units) Prerequisite: BA 241 or BA 360

 COURSE OBJECTIVES